 Anything else you would like to share: I like to review the books I read on Goodreads.

-Tiffany Davis, Board Corresponding Secretary
+Tiffany Davis, Corresponding Secretary

-Committees on BOT: Technology, Friends liaison, Welcome to Westminster
+Committees on BOT: Technology, Friends Liaison

 Profession: Educator